 Tinnitus counselling

 Some people find tinnitus counselling to be a useful tool.
-It’s a form of therapy that aims to educate people about the condition and help them find ways to cope with symptoms more effectively.
+This is a form of therapy that aims to educate people about the condition and help them find ways to cope with symptoms more effectively.

 It’s usually carried out by hearing therapists, audiologists (hearing disorder specialists), or doctors.